 To increase the amount of rows read to get column lengths, modify the value of the FlatFileDetectDataTypeMaxRow setting for your tenant.

-Increasing the value will mean that Data Migrations may take longer with flat files however it also ensures less of a chance of errors occuring due to string length limits.
+Increasing the value will mean that Data Migrations may take longer with flat files however it also ensures less of a chance of errors occurring due to string length limits.

 Setting the value to 0 will mean that SQL Server targets use